reonardoleis/pymentionbot/README.md

 # pymentionbot
-A simple Python script that mentions with an image an user that mentions another user(in the most common case, the bot itself)
+A simple Python script that mentions with an image any user that mentions the bot's username.

 # Usage
 1. Put your Twitter tokens in auth.py file, one in each variable.